The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 ...

-indicates which ClusterResourceOverrideSnapshot
+applicableClusterResourceOverrides in placementStatuses indicates which ClusterResourceOverrideSnapshot that is applied

 to the target cluster.
-Similarly, applicableResourceOverrides
+Similarly, applicableResourceOverrides will be set if the ResourceOverrideSnapshot is applied.

-9 - Staged Update
+10 - Staged Update

-rollout strategy to safely roll out their workloads,
+While users rely on the RollingUpdate rollout strategy to safely roll out their workloads,

 there is also a requirement for a staged rollout mechanism at the cluster level to enable more controlled and systematic continuous delivery (CD) across the fleet.